samapriya/Planet-GEE-Pipeline-CLI/README.md

     space               Tool to query total download size of activated assets & local space left for download
     downloadpl          Tool to download Planet Assets
+    dasync              Uses the Planet Client Async Downloader to download Planet Assets: Does not require activation
-    metadata            Tool to tabulate and convert all metadata files from Planet or Digital Globe Assets
+    savedsearch         Tool to download saved searches from Planet Explorer metadata            Tool to tabulate and convert all metadata files from Planet or Digital Globe Assets
                         -------------------------------------------